Raiffeisen-Schweiz/ng-lytics/README.md

 ```

 `provideNgLytics` and `NgLyticsModule.forRoot` do the same but in a more user-friendly way.
-After adding the above exmple, you can inject the service into components and use it.
+After adding the above example, you can inject the service into components and use it.

 #### Configuration